Djadjang Nurdjaman: Persebaya Surabaya

 On 25 August 2018, Persebaya Surabaya appointed Djadjang as their new head coach.
 In his guidance, Persebaya managed to steer clear of the relegation places and finish the season in the top five.
 At the start of the following year, the club reached the finals of the Indonesia President's Cup pre-season tournament, losing 4–2 on aggregate to Arema.
 After a poor run of results and fan protests against him, Persebaya dismissed Djadjang from coaching duties on 10 August 2019.

 Barito Putera

 Merely 11 days after his dismissal from Persebaya, Djadjang was appointed as the new head coach of Barito Putera.
 At the time of his appointment, the club were in 15th place and close to the relegation zone.
 Under Djadjang's guidance, Barito Putera managed to safely finish the season in 13th place.
 Due to the good impact he has on the squad, the club signed Djadjang on a three-year contract until 2022.
 On 14 December 2021, Djadjang was sacked by Barito Putera with the club only collecting 15 points from 17 matches into the new league season.

 Persikabo 1973

 On 30 April 2022, Djadjang was officially hired as the head coach of Persikabo 1973.
 On 3 January 2023, Djadjang left his position by mutual consent.

+Persela Lamongan

+On 26 May 2023, Persela Lamongan announced Djadjang's appointment as their new head coach for the 2023–24 Liga 2 season.